Swedish companies lead by example, making sustainability and human rights matter.

 The environmental aspects of sustainable business are very broad, including areas such as paper recycling, the sustainable use of resources, minimising environmental footprints and reducing water consumption.

 Cleantech – a term used to describe products or services that improve operational performance, productivity or efficiency while reducing costs, inputs, energy consumption, waste or pollution – is another important part of sustainable business.

-Internationally, Sweden continues to fare well in energy and environmental technology, coming eighth of 180 countries in the 2020 Environmental Performance Index.
+Internationally, Sweden continues to fare well in energy and environmental technology, coming fifth of 180 countries in the 2022 Environmental Performance Index.

 Gender equality is an important aspect of the way companies work with sustainable business.
 Companies can promote equality by making it possible for parents to combine work and family, encouraging shared participation in childcare, and giving women and men equal opportunities to rise to leadership positions.

 The World Economic Forum’s Global Gender Gap Report assesses and compares national gender gaps based on economic, political, education and health criteria.
-In the 2021 report, Sweden was ranked fifth of 156 assessed countries, surpassed by Iceland, Finland, Norway and New Zealand.
+In the 2023 report, Sweden was ranked fifth of 146 assessed countries.

 Corruption has been identified by the World Bank as one of the greatest threats to growth.
-Sweden ranked as the third least corrupt country in the Transparency International’s Corruption Perceptions Index 2020 (published in 2021), together with Finland, Singapore and Switzerland.
+Sweden ranks as the fifth least corrupt country in the Transparency International’s Corruption Perceptions Index 2022 (published in 2023), together with Singapore – surpassed by Denmark, Finland and New Zealand and Norway.
 The index ranks 180 countries and territories by their perceived levels of public sector corruption.